Logo

 In 1974 Elliot Richardson gave the commencement address at Rose-Hulman Institute of Technology and received an honorary Doctors of Law.

-On New Year's Eve, 1999, Elliot Richardson died of a cerebral hemorrhage in Boston at the age of 79.
+On December 29,1999, Elliot Richardson was admitted to Massachusetts General Hospital while visiting family in Boston, and died two days later of a cerebral hemorrhage at the age of 79.

 An image of Elliot Richardson taken by photographer Garry Winogrand is featured on the cover art of rock band Interpol's 2018 album Marauder.